misrolox/pyfatsecret/README.md

 Before you install `pyfatsecret`, ensure you have Python installed on your system.
 This package requires the `requests` library, which can be installed using pip if not already available.

-To install `pyfatsecret`, use the following pip command (Note: this package is not available yet):
+To install `pyfatsecret`, use the following pip command:

 ```bash
 pip install pyfatsecret